docQodly/docs/docs/studio/pageLoaders/components/textinput.md

 import Column from '@site/src/components/Column'

-The **Text Input** component is an interactive UI element that enables user interactions by allowing the input of alphanumeric data within a webform.
+The **Text Input** component is an interactive UI element that enables user interactions by allowing the input of alphanumeric data within a Page.
 With support for various input types, this component accommodates diverse data entry scenarios.

 :::info